hibernate/hibernate-commons-annotations/readme.txt

 Hibernate Commons Annotations is a utility project used by several Hibernate projects;
 as a user of Hibernate libraries you probably are not going to use this directly.

-It's first scope is to support Java Generics type discovery.
+Its first scope is to support Java Generics type discovery.
-It's second scope is to support Java Annotations overriding through XML files (mainly but not conceptually limited to).
+Its second scope is to support Java Annotations overriding through XML files (mainly but not conceptually limited to).

 Requirements
 ------------
-Since version 5.1 this project requires Java 8.
+Since version 6.0 this project requires Java 11.

 Instructions
 ------------